The Dubliners: the ultimate Irish rovers

 He died last month, 50 years after he first met Ronnie Drew, Luke Kelly and Ciarán Bourke in O'Donoghue's pub on Merrion Row in Dublin.

-Together with John Sheahan they were to become synonymous with Irish folk music across the world.
+Together with John Sheahan they would become synonymous with Irish folk music across the world.
 They were the original Dubliners.

-Much has changed since then: John is the only surviving member of that first band.
+Much has changed since then: John is the only surviving member of that first brigade.

 He's joined now by Seán Cannon and Eamonn Campbell, who have been with him since the 1980s.